lmuntaner/interview-practice/how.md

 - [What is REST?](rest.md)
 - [What is HTTP/2 Push?](https://jakearchibald.com/2017/h2-push-tougher-than-i-thought/)
 - [About Networking Protocols](https://www.destroyallsoftware.com/compendium/network-protocols?share_key=97d3ba4c24d21147)
-- What happens when a url is requested from the browser?[Short](https://www.quora.com/What-are-the-series-of-steps-that-happen-when-an-URL-is-requested-from-the-address-field-of-a-browser) and [long](http://igoro.com/archive/what-really-happens-when-you-navigate-to-a-url/) answer.
+- What happens when a url is requested from the browser?
+[Short](https://www.quora.com/What-are-the-series-of-steps-that-happen-when-an-URL-is-requested-from-the-address-field-of-a-browser) and [long](http://igoro.com/archive/what-really-happens-when-you-navigate-to-a-url/) answer.
 - [What is OAuth](https://blog.varonis.com/introduction-to-oauth/)
 - [What is an HTTP Request?](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).
 This is an example using Node.
 However I think it's readable even without Node knowledge.
 - [What is CORS?](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)